Cayman Key Replacement Pricing

 The 982-chassis 718 Cayman has used Porsche's server-auth immobilizer since 2017.
 We add a spare via the online session it requires, on site in San Diego.

-Which Key Does Your Cayman Use?
+Which Key Does Your Cayman Take?

 From 2017 the 718 Cayman (982) uses Porsche's server-auth smart fob, proximity unlock and push-button start, emergency blade tucked inside.
 We pair a spare in San Diego over the required Porsche online session.
 Spare key only, all-keys-lost requires the dealer.